When Domestic Violence Is Involved

 Powerful Representation After Domestic Violence

 You can call our Millburn office at 973-671-1354 for your legal needs or send us an email with the details of your situation or divorce.
-Learn your options and how to proceed — consultations are free.
+Learn your options and how to proceed — initial consultations are free.